NYLA People Power: Organizational Leadership

 Johnny is pursuing his Bachelor’s of Science in Native Environmental Science at Northwest Indian College on the Lummi Nation, combining traditional ecological knowledge with modern science to create policies and practices that protect and preserve our sacred Mother Earth.
-His long-term academic goals are to obtain a PhD in Environmental Engineering and a JD in American Indian Law and Environmental Law to ultimately serve Tribal communities as a Scientist, Engineer and Attorney to best protect and preserve Treaty Rights.
+His long-term academic goals are to obtain a MBA to ultimately serve Tribal communities through sustainable economic development.

 Mariana Harvey (Yakama)